rocketbot-cl/Google-SpreadSheets/docs/Manual_Google-SpreadSheets.md

 8. Download the credentials JSON file.
 9. Finally go to the Navigation Menu (Left) > Consent Screen and add a user in the "Test Users" section

+Note: When the first connection is made, a .pickle file will be created in the Rocketbot root folder, to connect to the same service from another account you must delete that file.
+Do the same procedure for the case in which the credentials expire.

 ## Description of the commands